 There are a number of database tools covering a wide variety of subject matter that are available to taxpayers through the Texas Comptroller of Public Accounts website.
 Browse the listings below for tools that can help you research taxable entities and tax policy, access purchasing information, view Texas demographic information, recover unclaimed property, review local election information and more.

-This map uses data to demonstrate how the State of Texas compares to other states on issues such as taxes, debt and business environment.
+Data-driven maps demonstrate how the State of Texas and its regions compare to other states on issues such as taxes, purchasing power and education.

 This resource provides our best accounting of upcoming bond elections and allows users to explore local bond election results by date, county, entity, dollar amount, purpose, proposition number and approved or denied status, making it easy to review bond elections in specific regions or across the entire state.